 Smartwatches are watches first, meaning they tell you the time, but what makes them smart is everything else they do.
 Think of it like you’re wearing an extension of your smartphone on your wrist.
 When you’ve set a reminder, alert or alarm, your watch will notify you.
 When notifications appear on your watch, you don’t have to pull out your phone to take a look.
 It’s all there to see on your wrist—the same way you look at the time.

 They are also equipped to be activity trackers, helping to keep tabs on how much you move and exercise on a daily basis.
 You could even track your sleep to gain insight on how well your slumber is every night.
-Some also have deeper exercise tracking for working out at the gym, running, swimming and various other activities.
+Some also have deeper exercise tracking for working out at the gym, running, cycling, hiking, swimming and various other activities.

 Smartwatches generally connect via Bluetooth to maintain constant connectivity when paired with an Android or iOS handset or tablet.
 Some also support Wi-Fi, which you can utilize for certain features where necessary.
 Others take it further with LTE support, letting them operate independently of the phone itself.